 Record an ECG – this should not delay any other treatment however an ECG should be performed at some point as anaphylaxis can cause myocardial ischaemia (even in patients with normal coronary arteries).³

-If patient remains hypotensive, they need admission to critical care for inotropic support.
+If the patient remains hypotensive, they need admission to critical care for inotropic support.

 Assess level of consciousness – AVPU / GCS: